Bucket List: Best Tourist Spots and Attractions in Nagasaki, Japan

 Also known as the Basilica of the Twenty-Six Holy Martyrs of Japan, this Catholic church was erected by French missionaries, and it dates back to 1886.
 The church is well known because it is the oldest church of its kind in Japan.
 The church is also a UNESCO World Heritage Site where you will get to learn about the 26 Japanese Martyrs.

 Visit the Nagasaki Atomic Bomb Museum

-Since Nagasaki is one of the places in Japan where the atomic bomb was dropped, one of the top things to do in Nagasaki is to visit the main monuments in the city which is the Nagasaki Atomic Bomb Museum.
-This is the best place to learn about the dark time in the city’s history as you will find photos and items from the periods which were found after the blast.
+Since Nagasaki is one of the places in Japan where the atomic bomb was dropped, one of the top things to do in Nagasaki is to visit the city’s main monument, the Nagasaki Atomic Bomb Museum.
+This is the best place to learn about the dark time in the city’s history, as you will find photos and items from the periods which were found after the blast.
 You will also get to see galleries of stories that were compiled from survivors.

 Address: 7-8 Hiranomachi, Nagasaki, 852-8117, Japan

 The Twenty-Six Martyrs Museum and Monument were built on Nishizaka Hill in Nagasaki, Japan, in June 1962 to commemorate the 100th anniversary of the canonization by the Roman Catholic Church of the Christians executed on the site on February 5, 1597.
 The Twenty-Six Martyrs of Japan were a group of Catholics who were executed by crucifixion on February 5, 1597, at Nagasaki.
 Their martyrdom is especially significant in Japan’s Catholic Church’s history.